lborocs/22cob290-part2-team-07/design/Report/report.md

 ### CDN

-As per feedback point 12 (see Table 1), we've implement functionality that allows images, documents, videos, etc to be uploaded to the system, given a unique file name and stored in a CDN folder on the server.
+As per feedback point 12 (see Table 1), we've implemented functionality that allows images, documents, videos, etc to be uploaded to the system, given a unique file name and stored in a CDN folder on the server.
 These assets can then be used in posts, using the markdown syntax for embedding files, and rendered by the server when a post is viewed.
 Furthermore, links to these assets can be used outside of the knowledge management system, if need be.

 <!-- ### Charts n Graphs -->